 It’s not uncommon as for teens to feel anxious and uneasy about going to see a counselor.
 And sometimes you don’t have to.
 However, if you are going through such stress and anxiety that you are hurting yourself or are considering hurting yourself, then it’s important that you take steps right away and get help.
 The struggle is not worth scarring yourself or risking death.
 Talk to someone immediately.

 What if You Cannot Get in Right Away?

-One of the most difficult parts of this process is the negative self image and the inner struggle that goes on.
+One of the most difficult parts of this process is the negative self-image and the inner struggle that goes on.
 Feelings of isolation can lead to depression and anxiety.
 Don’t let them get the better of you.
+Check out LGBTribe a free online support community, where you can connect with others in a similar situation.
 Make sure that you sign up to talk to a counselor or reach out to someone you can trust.